800-837-5520 Call us for a free quote Contact us

 Termites vs. ants

 Since both pests are incredibly tiny, termites are often confused with ants.
-Let’s look at two of the most common ant species that are confused with termites: flying ants and carpenter ants.
+Let’s look at two of the most common ant types that are confused with termites: flying ants and carpenter ants.

 Flying ants vs. flying termites

 So, how do you tell the difference between flying ants and termites?
 For one, termites are smaller than ants and have straight antennae, as opposed to flying ants which have bent antennae.
-Termites also have fewer segments in their body and straighter abdomens, whereas flying ants have thin abdomens that are broken into segments.
+Another key difference is the size of the wings.
+Flying ants have larger front wings and smaller hind wings, while termites' wings are all of equal size.
+Termite swarmers are also more likely to shed their wings.
+Also, termites also have straighter abdomens, whereas flying ants have a pinched waist where the abdomen and thorax join.

 Carpenter ants